jakemoves/cohort-unity-client/README.md

 - clone or download this repo and open it in Unity
 - open up CohortUnityClient/Scenes/CohortDemoScene and have a look at the CohortManager GameObject
 - it connects to a Cohort server (online or local), keeps track of sound and video cues, and triggers them in response to Cohort messages received over the network
+- in the Unity console, you should see "Logging into Cohort..." followed by "Login successful" (the example project is set up with a shared 'demo' account on https://cohort.rocks/admin: username 'demouser', password 'demodemo')
+-
+---

 ### Setting up cues
 - create a plain GameObject and name it 'CohortManager'